Graph Query Language: GQL property graph data model

 GQL is a query language specifically for property graphs.
 A property graph closely resembles a conceptual data model, as expressed in an entity–relationship model or in a UML class diagram (although it does not include n-ary relationships linking more than two entities).
 Entities are modelled as nodes, and relationships as edges, in a graph.
 Property graphs are multigraphs: there can be many edges between the same pair of nodes.
 GQL graphs can be mixed: they can contain directed edges, where one of the endpoint nodes of an edge is the tail (or source) and the other node is the head (or target or destination), but they can also contain undirected (bidirectional or reflexive) edges.

 Nodes and edges, collectively known as elements, have attributes.
 Those attributes may be data values, or labels (tags).
 Values of properties cannot be elements of graphs, nor can they be whole graphs: these restrictions intentionally force a clean separation between the topology of a graph, and the attributes carrying data values in the context of a graph topology.
 The property graph data model therefore deliberately prevents nesting of graphs, or treating nodes in one graph as edges in another.
 Each property graph may have a set of labels and a set of properties that are associated with the graph as a whole.

+GQL queries operate by pattern matching over this structure.
+Nodes are written in parentheses, optionally with labels and properties, and relationships are written in square brackets between nodes with optional direction and type.
+Query results are produced by matching graph patterns and returning variables bound to nodes, edges, or paths.